-"So you're a healer then?" asked Siku as secured her boat and helped Treke climb back onto the docks.
+"So you're a healer then?" asked Siku as she secured her boat and helped Treke climb back onto the docks.
 They decided to go back to the village before tackling the fish problem.

 "Yes, although I only became a ruksala today.
 I have some skills in making medicinal herbal teas and poultices."
 Treke stumbled and caught herself, landing on all fours as she pulled up onto the pier.